open/close all folders

 - Vitriolic Best Buds: With RJ by the end of the movie.

-Voiced by: Steve CarellA hyperactive red squirrel whose mouth moves as fast as his feet and loves cookies.
+Voiced by: Steve CarellA hyperactive and boisterous red squirrel whose mouth moves as fast as his feet and loves cookies.

 - Animal Stereotypes: The squirrel character is hyperactive and quirky.